Valdemar Poulsen

-Valdemar Poulsen (23 November 1869 – 6 August 1942) was a Danish engineer who developed a magnetic wire recorder called the telegraphone in 1898.
-He also made significant contributions to early radio technology, including the first continuous wave radio transmitter, the Poulsen arc.
-This was used for a majority of the earliest audio radio transmissions, before being supplanted by the development of vacuum-tube transmitters.
+Valdemar Poulsen (23 November 1869 – 23 July 1942) was a Danish engineer who developed a magnetic wire recorder called the telegraphone in 1898.
+He also made significant contributions to early radio technology, including the first continuous wave radio transmitter, the Poulsen arc, which was used for a majority of the earliest audio radio transmissions, before being supplanted by the development of vacuum-tube transmitters.

 Early life

 Poulsen was born on 23 November 1869 in Copenhagen.
 He was the son of the Supreme Court judge Jonas Nicolai Johannes Poulsen and Rebekka Magdalene (née Brandt).
-He studied natural sciences at the University of Copenhagen from 1889 until 1893, but left before graduating to began working as an assistant engineer at the technical department of the Copenhagen Telephone Company.
+He studied natural sciences at the University of Copenhagen from 1889 until 1893, but left before graduating to begin working as an assistant engineer at the technical department of the Copenhagen Telephone Company.
 Poulsen then left this position in order to work as an independent inventor.

 Recording innovations

-Magnetic recording was demonstrated in principle as early as 1898 by Poulsen in his telegraphone.
+Magnetic recording was demonstrated in principle as early as 1898 by Poulsen in his telegraphone (or telephonograph).
 Magnetic wire recording, and its successor, magnetic tape recording, employ a magnetizable medium which moves past a recording head.
 A variable electrical signal, analogous to the sound that is to be recorded, is fed to the recording head, inducing a magnetization pattern that encoded the signal.
 A playback head, which may be the same as the recording head, can then pick up the changes in the magnetic field from the wire and convert them into an electrical current, that is reproduced as audio when connected to a telephone receiver.

 Poulsen obtained a Telegraphone patent in 1898, and with his assistant, Peder Oluf Pedersen, later developed other magnetic recorders that recorded on steel wire, tape, or disks.
 None of these devices had electronic amplification, but the recorded signal was strong enough to be heard through a headset or transmitted on telephone wires.

 At the 1900 Exposition Universelle in Paris, Poulsen demonstrated the invention, and recorded the voice of Emperor Franz Josef of Austria which is believed to be the oldest surviving magnetic audio recording.

 It was anticipated that the Telegraphone would have numerous applications for dictation and recording telephone messages, and could also be used for making repeated announcements by telephone newspapers.
 One enthusiastic reviewer, noting the 30 minute recording time and other features, predicted that "this instrument will mean almost as much to the business man and to the world at large as does the telephone itself".
 However, its complexity and the lack of a means to amplify its recordings greatly limited its adoption, and the invention was financially unsuccessful.